DavidHe1127/Mr.He_HandBook/cloud/docker.md

 Containers connected to the default bridge network can communicate, but **ONLY by IP address**, unless they are linked using the `legacy--link flag`.

 Docker network drivers utilize **veths** to provide explicit connections between namespaces when Docker networks are created.
 When a container is attached to a Docker network, one end of the veth is placed inside the container (usually seen as the ethX interface) while the other is attached to the Docker network (bridge network).
+See [Virtual Ethernet Devices](https://github.com/DavidHe1127/Mr.He_HandBook/blob/master/cloud/linux.md#networking)

 ### Mount src to volume
 Any time you make a change to your code, you need to rebuild your Docker image (which is a manual step and can be time consuming).
 To solve this issue, mount your code as a volume.
 Now manual rebuilds are no longer necessary when code is changed.